Curried Pineapple Fried Rice with Grilled Prawns

 This Chinese version of Thai fried rice has become very popular in Hong Kong — though without the fish sauce.
 It is typically served in a hollowed-out pineapple.
 This appetizing presentation, along with the exotic aroma and the bright colors of the food, make a perfect dish for summertime.
-Generally speaking we do not use any soy sauce to cook fried rice dishes; we use coarse sea salt instead.
-If you prefer, you can serve soy sauce on the side.

 - 2 tablespoons canola oil Add to list

 - 1/4 teaspoon paprika Add to list

 - 1/4 teaspoon ground white pepper Add to list